shyamsn97/barebones-ai/README.md

-## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy
+## Popular machine/deep learning algorithms and strategies implemented from scratch using numpy and applied on real data
-## Every algorithm has been applied on real data such as predicting house prices, classifying flowers, predicting tumors, etc.

 ## Algorithms Implemented